gertingold/tools4scicomp/manuscript/git.rst

    the code into the ``upstream`` repository.

 After these conceptual considerations, we discuss a more practical example.
-The maintainer of the project will be called Big Boss and she or he starts by creating a repository for a project named ``example``.
+The maintainer of the project will be called Big Boss with username ``boss`` and she or he starts by creating a repository for a project named ``example``.
 We will first go through the steps required to set up the project and then focus on how one remotely interacts with this repository either as an owner of the repository or a collaborator who contributes code via his or her repository.

 .. _gitlab-create-project-1:
 .. figure:: img/gitlab-create-project-1.png